Chemistry (M.S.)

 https://ceps.unh.edu/chemistry/program/ms/chemistry

 The M.S. program provides students with the opportunity to develop a high degree of proficiency in a specialized research area.
-The program serves as a stepping stone to jobs in industry, graduate school, professional school, teaching careers, or for those who would like to strengthen their Chemistry knowledge.
+The program serves as a stepping stone to jobs in industry, professional school, teaching careers, or for those who would like to strengthen their Chemistry knowledge.
 All students take coursework, carry out original research with a faculty mentor, and submit a thesis.
 The program has a focus on developing strong writing and oral communication skills.
 Financial support is typically available through a teaching assistantship.

 M.S.
 Degree Requirements